-- complaints about potential data breaches.
+- Complaints about potential data breaches.
 These should be referred to Fatima Zohra, Data Protection Officer by email to DPO@rbkc.gov.uk or by post to Royal Borough of Kensington and Chelsea, Town Hall, Hornton Street, London W8 7NX.
 Tel.
-020 7361 3000 - a matter that has already been heard by a Court or tribunal or any Council review panel - a matter where the customer or the Council has started legal proceedings or has taken court action - complaints that involve insurance claims against the Council, although there may be some aspects that do fall within this policy such as an allegation that the Council delayed in sending information about how to make an insurance claim - serious complaints about a Council officer that would more properly be dealt with through the Council's disciplinary code, staff management or performance procedures i.e. allegations of serious misconduct such as fraud - complaints from members of staff relating to personnel matters - allegations of fraud or corruption that would more properly be dealt with under the Council's anti-fraud or whistleblowing procedures - complaints about councillors, as these are dealt with under separate procedures - complaints about a Council policy - criminal actions - complaints about the behaviour of another Council tenant which would be dealt with by a housing officer or area manager - complaints about the level of rent and service charge set by the Council.
-These will be dealt with by the relevant service area who will be able to check the information and provide explanations as to how the figures have been calculated
+0207 361 3000. - A matter that has already been heard by a Court or tribunal or any Council review panel. - A matter where the customer or the Council has started legal proceedings or has taken court action. - Complaints that involve insurance claims against the Council, although there may be some aspects that do fall within this policy such as an allegation that the Council delayed in sending information about how to make an insurance claim.

-- when a complainant refuses to engage with the Council or the complaints process, and is abusive to officers or acts unreasonably - a dispute over a commercial contract where the relationship is between a private landlord and the Council.
+- Serious complaints about a Council officer that would more properly be dealt with through the Council's disciplinary code, staff management or performance procedures i.e., allegations of serious misconduct such as fraud - Complaints from members of staff relating to personnel matters - Allegations of fraud or corruption that would more properly be dealt with under the Council's anti-fraud or whistleblowing procedures - Complaints about councillors, as these are dealt with under separate procedures - Complaints about a Council policy - Criminal actions - Complaints about the behaviour of another Council tenant which would be dealt with by a Housing Officer or Area Manager - Complaints about the level of rent set by the Council.
+These will be dealt with by the relevant service area who will be able to check the information and provide explanations as to how the figures have been calculated - When a complainant refuses to engage with the Council or the complaints process, and is abusive to officers or acts unreasonably - A dispute over a commercial contract where the relationship is between a private landlord and the Council.

-If the Complaints Team receive a complaint regarding any of the matters above, they will pass it on to the relevant team who will contact you.
+If the Customer Experience Team receive a complaint regarding any of the matters above, they will pass it on to the relevant team who will contact you.